ivandj0h/space-stock-listing-backend/README.md

   ```

 ### The Routes
-In every REST-API world you can find many kinds of Routes that provided by the services, like
+In every REST-API world you can find many kinds of Method & Routes that already provided by the services, like

   ```
     GET, POST, PUT, DELETE, etc
   ```

 but in this case, we just use METHOD GET, because this is very simple REST API.
-The Routes that i provide here is
+You can fine some of the Routes that i was provide in this services.

   ```
     GET http://localhost:5000 (Dashboard)